 - Based on conversion definitions that you create in the Frosmo Control Panel.
+The conversion definitions, in turn, are based on triggered events you also create in the Control Panel.
 This way is the best in case you want to implement a simple conversion tracking scheme by yourself, and do not have the data layer in use on your site.
 For more information, see Creating and managing conversion definitions.

 - In the custom code, which is a part of the site-specific Frosmo custom script.
-Implementing conversion tracking in the custom code allows you to track basically any event on your site as a conversion.
+This is a legacy option available for Professional Services customers.
 Your Frosmo team will implement the conversion tracking for your site.

 The Frosmo Platform automatically tracks (counts) the following basic events for a modification: